banRayan/banRayan/README.md

-## Hi! my name is Rayan Santos.
+##  My name is Rayan Santos | ban.

 I'm a front-end developer, web technologies enthusiast.
 Currently fucused on learning React library!

-> **current project** [FetchAPI](https://github.com/banRayan/fetchAPI) - This project is focused on displaying github profile repositories in a visual and interactive way.
+> **current project** [Visual Ghub](https://github.com/banRayan/VisualGhub) - This project is focused on displaying github profile repositories in a visual and interactive way.

 **Technology:**